 Property, Assets And Personal Items In A Bankruptcy

-Many people ask our lawyers the question, "What can I keep in bankruptcy?"
+Many people ask our lawyers the question, “What can I keep in bankruptcy?”
 One common bankruptcy myth is that someone who files for bankruptcy will end up losing all personal items.
 The reality is, you will likely be able to keep most (if not all) personal items.
-We explain that while most personal items you can keep, you will likely not be able to retain ownership of items such as a big screen television, speed boat, 4-wheeler or other luxury item.
+We explain that while most personal items you can keep, you will likely not be able to retain ownership of items such as a big-screen television, speed boat, four-wheeler or another luxury item.